-“I’m unstoppable” or “I knew I could do it” or even “I’m a f***ing legend”.
+“I’m unstoppable” or “I knew I could do it” or the one that ”.

 Once you have your mantra, begin to breathe in and out slowly and deeply.
 With each inhale, let this phrase flow into your mind.
 Focus on how you will feel once you’ve achieved the challenge.
 Then imagine that each time you repeat your mantra with an inward breath, you’re bringing this positive energy into your body.

 This might sound a bit woo-woo, but this a common technique used by Olympic athletes the night before a race.
 Here is a group of people who are brutally aware of how important a good night’s sleep is to their performance and aren’t able to pop a sleeping pill.

 Almost every person that I’ve spoken to about this technique tells me that it works.
 But you’ll need to practice your self-discipline throughout the exercise.